 I am an acute care hospital that has appeals that were eligible for the CMS Hospital Settlement in 2014 and 2016; however, my hospital decided not to participate in those settlements.
 Can I now attempt a settlement of these claims through the Settlement Conference Facilitation process?

 Yes.
-Appellants with claims that were eligible for settlement through the CMS Part A Hospital Appeals Settlement Process can participate in SCF so long as all other SCF eligibility criteria are met.
+Appellants with pending, OMHA or Council appealed claims that were eligible for settlement through the CMS Part A Hospital Appeals Settlement Process can participate in SCF; however, the pending OMHA or Council appealed claims must meet all SCF eligibility criteria.

 How do I begin the SCF process?

-You must file a Request for SCF which can be found on our website at hhs.gov/omha.
+You must file a Request for SCF.
+This form is located on our website at hhs.gov/omha.
 We encourage you to read our website and all SCF FAQs before filing a Request for SCF.